crosswalk-project/crosswalk-website/public/documentation/getting_started/remote_debugging.md

     Click on the link for the application you want to debug.

+    After remote-debugging-mode of xwalk is opened, remote debugging of an app can be enabled with command:

+    `app_launcher -s APP_ID -d`

+    Note that only the target application is debugged; other applications running services are kept unaffected.
+Navigate to `http://remote_device_ip:port` from your host and attach to any of the discovered Tizen applications for debugging.

+    You can also use `sdb forward` to forward socket connections

+    For example:  `sdb forward tcp:9222 tcp:9222`  and navigate to `http://localhost:9222`

 ## Further information

-For information about using the Chrome dev tools for debugging, see [this page](https://developer.chrome.com/devtools/index).
+For more information about using Chrome DevTools for debugging, see [this page](https://developer.chrome.com/devtools/index).